novanxyz/receipt_generator/README.md

 technical:
 work on 2 mode, gcs trigger, or http trigger ( please look on `.gitlab-ci.yaml` for deployment info)
 1. gcs mode: just put csv file on the gcs, the GCF will pull the file and generate the data.
+Used it to utilize gcs parallelism.
 2. http mode: trigger the `google cloud function`  url with post/put method, with csv file with payload.

+generation:
+look for `generation` folder to see the logic of _"GCS ramp up"_